bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_20_Use_Message_Queues.md

 After that the tests should run again.

-## Step 7: Create and bind CF RabbitMQ Service
+## Step 7: Create and Bind CF RabbitMQ Service
 A Message Queue is provided as backing service.
 There must be a RabbitMQ service instance on Cloud Foundry the application can connect to:

 #### Creating the service